Frequently Asked Questions about the Counseling Center

 Counselors generally see clients on a bi-weekly basis at an agreed upon appointment time.
-All students are eligible for up to 10 individual counseling sessions per academic year.
-Some students’ concerns will be addressed within 3-5 sessions while others may take longer.

 Are counseling services confidential?

 All interactions with the Student Counseling Center are held in confidence and remain confidential.
 This includes content of sessions, records, scheduling of or attendance at appointments, and progress in counseling.
 There are some exceptions to confidentiality which students should know about before seeing a counselor.
-In situations in which a client may present a clear and eminent danger to themself and/or others, Student Counseling Center staff members are required to report this information to proper authorities for the protection of the student and the community.
+In situations in which a client may present a clear and imminent danger to themself and/or others, Student Counseling Center staff members are required to report this information to proper authorities for the protection of the student and the community.
 All Student Counseling Center records are kept separate from other University records.
 Written permission by clients is required to release counseling information.
 All counselors will discuss confidentiality when students are seen for the first appointment.